Meet the Women Tech Leaders at Guru - The “Secret Sauce” Behind Some of the Best Known Brands

 7:40 pm - Networking continues over Light Bites and Refreshments

-Guru's impressive roster of customers includes Slack, Square, Zoom, Spotify, Dell, Shopify, Buzzfeed and many more.
+Guru transforms information into technology through expert verification, knowledge alerts, suggested tags and more to transform their clients' businesses.
 In fact, here's what one Account Executive at Slack had to say: Guru works wonders for our sales team.
 We're finding information faster when on a call with a merchant.
 It's my favorite sales enablement solution I've ever worked with.

 While you don't need to be looking for new opportunities in order to attend the event, Guru is hiring.
+Guru's CEO Rick Nucci, who will be speaking at the event, was named one of the "Top CEOs - Small & Medium Companies for 2019".
 Their benefits include an employee stock option plan, health and commuter benefits, and a dog-friendly office!
 Read more about Guru's upbeat and engaged culture HERE.

 About PowerToFly's Events: All RSVP'd attendees are welcome, regardless of race, color, religion, national origin, gender identity, pregnancy, physical or mental disability, or age.
 If you require accommodations to fully participate in this event, please email firstname.lastname@example.org, and we will contact you to discuss your specific needs.